 A major objective within the healthcare of athletes is to minimise risk of ill health, while optimising health in contributing to performance outcomes.
-It has been well established that injuries impair both individual and team performance.9 The availability of an athlete to train and compete is necessary to achieve performance goal success and reduce the probability of failing to accomplish the benchmarks set to measure seasonal performance.10 For team sports, athlete availability for training and competition has been consistently demonstrated to correlate with the performance metrics of increased scoring,^{11 12} higher ladder position,^{11 12} and winning.11-15 Injury and reduced performance are inherently linked, as injury is usually associated with a reduction in physical capacity, opportunities for skill acquisition, general conditioning, and psychological state.15-18 longitudinal injury surveillance to satisfy the first stage of the Translating Research into Injury Prevention Practice (TRIPP)4 framework for the prevention of sports related injury.
+It has been well established that injuries impair both individual and team performance.
+The availability of an athlete to train and compete is necessary to achieve performance goal success and reduce the probability of failing to accomplish the benchmarks set to measure seasonal performance.
+For team sports, athlete availability for training and competition has been consistently demonstrated to correlate with the performance metrics of increased scoring, higher ladder position, had winning.
+Injury and reduced performance are inherently linked, as injury is usually associated with a reduction in physical capacity, opportunities for skill acquisition, general conditioning, and psychological state.
+In the performance is to minimize risk of ill health, while optimizing health in contributing to performance and reduce the probability of an athlete to train and compete is necessary to achieve performance goal success and reduce the probability of failing to accomplish the benchmarks set to measure seasonal performance.
+In the performance is necessary to achieve performance and reduce the probability of failing to accomplish the benchmarks set to measure seasonal performance.

+The AIS prioritises prevention of injury to improve athlete availability within NSOs and the NIN, as a means to facilitate the achievement of sustained high performance outcomes.
+A key objective of the AMS is to deliver high quality longitudinal injury surveillance to satisfy the first stage of the Translating Research into Injury Prevention Practice (TRIPP)4 framework for the prevention of sports related injury.
 The AMS is a repository of all athletic information including but not limited to training, competition, anthropometric, physiological, epidemiological and medical data.
 The AMS has been constructed to facilitate the collection and storage of these data in structured formats to enable consistent injury recording methods and to allow the data to be systematically reviewed, trends to be monitored and accurate reporting to occur.
 Consistent longitudinal injury surveillance provides data to identify areas of concern and direct prevention resources to areas of the greatest burden.